GeorgeNich/AI-and-Computational-Intelligence/README.md

 # AI and Computational Intelligence

 Welcome to the AI and Computational Intelligence repository.
-This repository is a collection of Problem-Based Learning (PBL) projects, each focusing on different aspects of artificial intelligence, including fuzzy logic, the Knight's Tour problem, and the Game of Nim.
-These projects demonstrate practical applications and theoretical concepts in AI and computational intelligence.
+This repository is a comprehensive collection of Problem-Based Learning (PBL) projects, each delving into different realms of artificial intelligence.
+Covering a range of topics from fuzzy logic and the Knight's Tour problem to the Game of Nim and reinforcement learning challenges, these projects blend practical applications with theoretical insights in AI and computational intelligence.

 ## Projects Overview